bernhardAxonIvy/doc/source/designer-guide/configuration/variables.rst

   Variable.
 If no Variable is selected, a Variable is added at the topmost level.
 - Click the trash icon to delete the currently selected Variable.
 - Use the search bar to filter the Variables.
-If part of a Variables name or value matches the search text, all of its parents and children are shown.
+If part of a Variable's name or value matches the search text, all of its parents and children are shown.

 Variables Detail View